Step-by-Step Reimbursement Claims: Approval & Payment (2026)

 The Administrator's Workflow: A Step by Step Guide to Approving and Paying Employee Reimbursement Claims

 Once an employee submits a claim, the administrative process kicks in.
-This is the core of our step-by-step guide to approving and paying employee reimbursement claims, where compliance with IRS and ERISA rules is paramount.
+This section covers the core workflow where compliance with IRS and ERISA rules is paramount.

 Before you can approve anything, you must substantiate the claim.
 This means you have a duty to verify two key things:

-- The expense is an IRS‑qualified medical expense under Section 213(d).
+1. The expense is an IRS qualified medical expense under Section 213(d).

-- For ICHRA, the employee had active individual health insurance for the month the expense occurred.
+2. For ICHRA, the employee had active individual health insurance (MEC) for the month the expense occurred.

 IRS rules require independent, third party verification for the expense.
 An employee simply stating they paid for something isn't enough.
 You need the receipt or EOB.
 For coverage, you can rely on an employee's signed attestation unless you have knowledge to the contrary.

-With documentation verified, the next step is the official review.
+With documentation verified, the next step is the official review and approval.
 ERISA sets specific timelines for making a decision on a claim.
 For group health plans like an ICHRA, you must issue a determination on post service claims within 30 days of receipt.
 This can be extended by 15 days if necessary, but you must notify the employee.

-If you deny a claim, you can’t just say no. ERISA requires that a denial notice (also called an adverse benefit determination) includes specific information:
+If you deny a claim, you can't just say no. ERISA requires that a denial notice (also called an adverse benefit determination) includes specific information, such as the exact reason for the denial and the plan provisions on which the decision was based.
+Common reasons for denial include:

 Managing Payments, Payroll, and Reporting